totvslabs/pyCarol/doc/source/pycarol/tutorial/tutorial.basicbatchapp.rst

 Starting with *requirements.txt*, we want to fill it with the python modules on the list below.
-During the build docker will asure we have these libs are installed on the environment, you can also enforce the lib version as in ``pandas==1.2.5``.
+During the build docker will asure we have these libs installed on the environment, you can also enforce the lib version as in ``pandas==1.2.5``.
 This is a way of fixing problems with new releases and grant the app behaves the same way no matter which environment it is deployed.